 The state of California purchases a wide variety of goods and services ranging from pencils to temporary labor.
 Annual purchases total almost $10 billion.
 The Procurement Division (PD) is the central purchasing authority for all state departments, agencies, institutions, community colleges, technical institutes and city or local boards of education.

 - Review the "How to Do Business with the State" Brochure (English Version)(Spanish Version)

-1. Get registered in the eProcurement database to do business with the
+- Get registered in the Cal eProcure database to do business with the state of California.

-2. Get certified through eProcurement and increase your opportunities with
+- Get certified through eProcurement and increase your opportunities with state agencies.

-3. Apply for a California Mulitple Award Schedules (CMAS) Contract.
+- Apply for a California Multiple Award Schedules (CMAS) Contract.

-All State of California bid opportunities are advertised on the California State Contracts Register (CSCR).
+All state of California bid opportunities are advertised on the California State Contracts Register (CSCR).
 Potential bidders can view and download bid opportunities directly from this site.
-Additionally, the state offers free the CSCR Subscription Outreach Service (SOS), which notifies subscribers by automatic email or fax of CSCR advertised opportunities.
+Additionally, the state offers subscribers free electronic notification of relevant advertised opportunities.

 The Procurement Division (PD) grants purchasing authority to state departments that request this authority and meet specific requirements.
 Departments must be granted purchasing authority in order to purchase goods and services valued over $100.

 State Contracts Index Listing

 All available Statewide Commodity Contracts, Food Contracts, Master Agreements, State Price Schedules, and Western State Contracting Alliance (WSCA) contracts are listed in this index.